patrickschlaepfer/health-spring-boot/Readme.md

 * Java 1.8
 * ActiveMQ (http://activemq.apache.org/)
 * git
-* Eclipse - I prefere the STS Version (https://spring.io/tools)
+* Eclipse - I prefer the STS Version (https://spring.io/tools)
 * JBoss Wildfly, if you like to run it within a container

 ActiveMQ could be exchanged by RabbitMQ...